-There are a number of SPAs which are designated for SCI species that are known to forage and / or roost at inland sites across Dublin, such as amenity grassland playing pitches (i.e. Malahide Estuary SPA, Baldoyle Bay SPA, North Bull Island SPA, South Dublin Bay and River Tolka SPA and Rogerstown Estuary SPA, Skerries Islands SPA, Ireland's Eye SPA and Lambay Island SPA).
-These species included include light-bellied brent goose, lapwing, oystercatcher, blacked-headed gull, herring gull and lesser black-backed gull.
-Suitable inland foraging / roosting sites, which these bird species utilise, are located within the potential zone of influence of the Proposed Scheme.
-Therefore, there is potential for the Proposed Scheme to result in the disturbance/displacement of SCI bird species associated with SPA populations.
+There are a number of SPAs which are designated for SCI species that are known to forage and / or roost at inland sites across Dublin, such as amenity grassland playing pitches (i.e. Malahide Estuary SPA, Baldoyle Bay SPA, North Bull Island SPA, South Dublin Bay and River Tolka SPA, Rogerstown Estuary SPA, Skerries Islands SPA, Howth Head Coast SPA, Ireland's Eye SPA, Lambay Island SPA, Rockabill SPA, Dalkey Islands SPA and The Murrough SPA).
+These species included include light-bellied brent goose (Branta bernicla hrota), lapwing (Vanellus vanellus), curlew (Numenius arquata), oystercatcher (Haematopus ostralegus), blacked-headed gull (Chroicocephalus ridibundus), herring gull (Larus argentatus) and lesser blackbacked gull (Larus fuscus).
+Suitable inland foraging / roosting sites, which these bird species utilise, are located within the potential ZoI of the Proposed Scheme.

+There is potential for the Proposed Scheme to result in the disturbance / displacement of SCI bird species associated with SPA populations.
+Therefore, there also is the potential for in-combination effects to occur as a result of disturbance / displacement.